 Seen as an exotic food product, it has taken decades for Chinese people to accept chocolate.
 Now the Chinese market is ready for chocolate from the taste and the culture,

-According to the data from Association of Chinese Chocolate Manufacturer, Chinese consumes 70 grams of chocolate per capita every year.
-This data is dwarfed by 2 kilos that of Japan and Korea, needless to say 7 kilos of one European.
+According to the data from the Association of Chinese Chocolate Manufacturer, Chinese consumers 70 grams of chocolate per capita every year.
+This data is dwarfed by 2 kilos that of Japan and Korea, needless to say, 7 kilos of one European.
 However, multiplied by 1.3 billion the size of the market which is ￥3.5 billion is a huge potential as well.

 That also explains why the Chinese market can witness a 40% annual growth in 2008 when the global growth is only 10% and report from Bain estimates that the annual growth will stay around 11% in the next 5 years and it looks quite negative compared with that of 30% from AC Nielsen report.
 No matter which one comes true, the huge potential of the market has been recognized by everybody.
 The huge population means a big potential to drive the chocolate business up when chocolate consumption per capita reaches 1 kilo.